-These are discussed in Figs. \ref{Plot13TeV} -- \ref{Plot14TeVC5} for $\sqrt{S}$ = 13 TeV and 14 TeV at the LHC.
-The values of asymmetries corresponding to various CP-violating observables discussed in Eqs. \ref{oldobs} and \ref{newobs} are also presented for various value of $\Lambda$ and $d_g$.
+These are discussed in Figures \ref{Plot13TeVC1} -- \ref{Plot14TeVC5} for $\sqrt{S}$ = 13 TeV and 14 TeV at the LHC.
+The values of asymmetries corresponding to various CP-violating observables discussed in Eqs. \ref{oldobs} and \ref{newobs} are also presented for various values of $\Lambda$ and $d_g$.
 We estimate asymmetries for $d_g$ from 0 to 0.05 and $\Lambda$ between $M_W$ to 2 TeV for $\sqrt{S}$ = 13 TeV and 14 TeV at the LHC.
 In Tables \ref{results13TeV} and \ref{results14TeV}, we present asymmetries corresponding to various observables at $\sqrt{S}$ = 13 TeV and 14 TeV LHC energies.
-From these tables it is clear that the asymmetries corresponding to observables $C_2,~C_6,~C_7$ and $C_8$ are within the limits of statistical uncertainties and therefore would not be useful to calculate CP-violation sensitivity as these are considered to be consistent with SM.
-However, asymmetries related to observables $\mathcal C_1,~ \mathcal C_3,~\mathcal C_4$ and $\mathcal C_5$ are found to be non zero at 3$\sigma$ C.L..
+From these tables, it is clear that the asymmetries corresponding to observables $C_2,~C_6,~C_7$ and $C_8$ are within the limits of statistical uncertainties and therefore would not be useful to calculate CP-violation sensitivity as these are consistent with SM.
+However, asymmetries related to observables $\mathcal C_1,~ \mathcal C_3,~\mathcal C_4$ and $\mathcal C_5$ are found to be non-zero at 3$\sigma$ C.L..
 It is, therefore, informative to discuss the asymmetries obtained for observables $\mathcal C_1,~\mathcal C_3,~\mathcal C_4$ and $\mathcal C_5$ in detail as these are expected to be more sensitive.

 \FloatBarrier